 Our Public Sector Equality Duty under the Equality Act 2010 ensures the Alder Hey Children’s Trust remains committed to equality and diversity.
 To demonstrate our progress in a transparent way, we have adopted the NHS Equality Delivery System.
-To speak in confidence about issues at Alder Hey, please call Hannah Ainsworth, our Equality & Diversity Manager on 0151 252 5913.

 Our progress is monitored, and our reports are available to download from the Trust Publications page.